FairwindsOps/pentagon/docs/getting-started.md

     * AWS instance type of the kube master node in the production cluster
     * Defaults to t2.medium
   * **--production-kubernetes-worker-node-type**:
-    * AWS instance type of the kube workder nodes in the production cluster
+    * AWS instance type of the kube worker nodes in the production cluster
     * Defaults to t2.medium
   * **--production-kubernetes-dns-zone**:
     * DNS Zone of the kubernetes production cluster